Welcome to

 ESC Championship

-This project was completed during my junior year as an intern with the ESC Championship.
+This project was completed during my junior year as an intern with ESPORTS COLLEGIATE.
 I served as the lead designer for the spring championship, creating the logo, logo animation, stream graphics, and social media assets for an event viewed by over 800 unique viewers.

 objective